hannaofficial/research_paper_finder/README.md

 ## About the project

-This project is about finding good research paper using gemini flash model and save it to your local storage
+* This project is about finding good research paper using gemini flash model and save it to your local storage

-for now bookmarks will not work because I disconnect it with aws because of subscription fee
+* For now bookmarks will not work because I disconnect it with aws because of subscription fee

-I have created in just one day that why the look might not be fancy You can try it by following below details
+* I have created in just one day that why the look might not be fancy You can try it by following below details